 OS-HELP is a loan available to eligible Australian students enrolled in a Commonwealth supported place who have been approved to undertake some of their study overseas for credit.
 For more information, please visit the OS-HELP Loan Scheme page.

-You need to pay for your course fees at the start of semester, by the census date.
+You need to pay for your course fees at the start of semester, by the date indicated on your online invoice.
 As a Commonwealth-supported student, the federal government will pay a large portion of your course fees.
 Eligible students can access HECS-HELP assistance – they can either pay upfront with a 10 percent HECS-HELP discount or obtain a full or part HECS-HELP loan.
-If you obtain a HECS-HELP loan, you will start paying your loan when the income is above a certain amount (in 2012 the minimum threshold was $47,196).
+If you obtain a HECS-HELP loan, you will start paying your loan when the income is above a certain amount (in 2013-2014 financial year, the minimum threshold is $51,309).

 The Student Services and Amenities Fee (SSA) and SA-HELP

-You need to pay the Student Services and Amenities (SSA) fee at the start of semester.
+You need to pay the Student Services and Amenities (SSA) fee by the date indicated on your online invoice.
 In 2012 the federal government set the fee at $263, and it will be indexed annually thereafter.
 If you would like to defer paying this fee, you may be eligible to apply for an SA-HELP loan from the government.
 Find out more about the SSA fee and SA-HELP.

 - Visit the government’s Study Assist website to find out about other ways to finance your tertiary studies.

 Another avenue to check is whether you’re eligible for a Centrelink allowance at least six months before your uni course starts.
-Centrelink assistance is only available for Australian citizens and humanitarian visa holders.
+Centrelink assistance is only available for Australian residents, with some restrictions.

 - Find out more about Centrelink.